without Internet Explorer,

 in 1280 x 960 resolution

 Labyrinth released one great prog power metal album that everyone talks about in Return to Heaven Denied, and yes, it was awesome.
 I'm not very familiar with their career in between that album and this one, but I like this one a lot.
-6 Days to Nowhere is one of the more extreme examples of a former power metal band going in an entirely new, strange direction, as this is basically a cross between subdued melodic metal and Radiohead-esque mellow coffee shop soft sock, and it's great.
+6 Days to Nowhere is one of the more extreme examples of a former power metal band going in an entirely new, strange direction, as this is basically a cross between subdued melodic metal and Radiohead-esque mellow coffee shop soft rock, and it's great.

 I know, I know – that probably doesn't sound good.
 But the band really sells it, and they do the style up with genuine emotional and heartfelt songwriting.
 There are a lot of songs on here and they're all fairly simple, with little adornments outside of rhythmic guitars and cool, light keyboard sprinklings and catchy vocal lines – they're very to-the-point and it works, because it takes talent to make simplistic songs this engaging.
 Vocalist Rob Tiranti reins in his high pitched wailing for a more controlled performance, which is fitting for the album – not every singer needs to wail his head off to sound great.